free-xueq-jianb/free-xueq-jianb.github.io/source/links/index.md

 - 2021/11/19 Attorney’s visit and bailing requests got denied again: after Wang Jianbing’s family received the Notice of Arrest, Wang’s attorney requested meeting with Wang and for him to be released on bail.
 The Guangzhou police denied both requests on November 19.
 - 2021/11/19 Family failed to make deposit to Wang Jianbing: Druing the period of being informed of the arrest in September and receiving notice of arrest in November, family members and friends tried to deposit money for the two through the online prison remittance system in Guangzhou No. 1 Detention Center.
 When Huang and Wang’s names and ID numbers were entered, the system showed “verification failed” and the attempt to deposit also failed.
 Normally relatives and friends of detainees in Guangdong are able to deposit money through this system.
 Failure to do so implies that their two’s detention location might be different from what's indicated on the notice.
 The real location of their detention remains unknowable, as well as other basic information, such as their health conditions.
 - 2021/12/26 Supporters of the 919 Huang Xueqin and Wang Jianbing case launched the "New Year will be bright, send a postcard to XueBing" campaign, with supporters from various cities of China Mainland, Taipei, Hong Kong, London, and Paris writing postcards and sending them to the Guangzhou City Detention Center, where the two are being held, to express their protest against the police's malicious arrests and their thoughts for XueBing.
-- 2022/1/25 According to informed sources, MeToo activist and independent journalist Huang Xueqin is now being held in Guangzhou City Detention Center No. 2 (Tangang Village, Shijing Town, Baiyun District), where he and Wang Jianbing have been charged with "inciting subversion of state power" and have been missing for over four months since September 19, 2021.
-I have not been able to appoint a lawyer for him, nor can I remit money to him, and so far I do not know his physical and mental health status.
+- 2022/1/25 Chinese MeToo activist & independent journalist HuangXueqin is known to be officially held at Guangzhou No. 2 Detention Center.
+She have been forcibly disappeared since Sept 19,2021, under the illegitimate charge of inciting subversion of state power.
+HuangXueqin was unable to be represented or visited by lawyers and her physical and mental health conditions is still unknown.
+It was previously confirmed that her fellow, the labor activist WangJianbing is held at Guangzhou No.1 Detention Center, under the same charge with her.

 ## 国际声援（不断更新）International Solidarity